Open Data Hub logo

 Starting notebook servers owned by other users

-Administrators can start a notebook server for another existing user from the Jupyter administration interface.
+Open Data Hub administrators can start a notebook server for another existing user from the Jupyter administration interface.

 Prerequisites